How the Nvidia GeForce RTX 2080 GPU will make your games look badass

 How are my game graphics going to improve?

 The biggest way is by utilizing something called ray tracing.
-While I won't go into the nitty gritty of what this is (largely because I don't understand it) all you need to know is that ray tracing simulates precisely how light is experienced in the real world.
+While I won't go into the nitty gritty of what this is, what you need to know is that ray tracing simulates what lighting looks like in the real world when it's reflected off objects.
 Real-time ray tracing has been something of a holy grail for 3D graphics for at least a decade.

-Using ray tracing, light bounces around a room more realistically and reflections in surfaces are spot on.
+Using ray tracing, we see how light reflects off objects more realistically.
 That might not sound like a big deal, but when you see examples with the technology turned on and without it, the difference is very noticeable.

 This is a very processor-intense technique; previously you'd only see it in games during prerendered cutscenes.
 With the RTX 2080 however, it's the first time we'll see it in action in real time from a consumer-level GPU.